vladlendv/test-kubernetes-cluster-with-vagrant/README.md

 ```
 sudo systemctl status docker
 ```
-## Step 4 - Disable the firewall and turnoff the "swapping"
+## Step 4 - Disable the firewall and turnoff the "swapping"(on both nodes)
 We need to disable firewall as well as swapping on master as well as worker node.
 Because to install kubernetes we need to disable the swapping on both the nodes
 ```
 sudo ufw disable